fortquake/proton/README.md

 [Customisation advice]
 Edit keybinds.txt to change your keybinds.
 Do not edit it except for changing the first character of each line.
 Do not remove any spaces.

+[Other stuff]
+Proton Hack Client/ Proton Client is a Minecraft hack client.
+Feel free to create your own versions, as long as you credit Fort Quake.